Fury vs Joshua odds: How do they bet now?

 Joshua’s uppercut against Klitschko provided a highlight-reel moment in April 2017.

 The close nature of the odds and the matchup just add to the excitement.
-It promises to be an incredible event – one which Joshua’s promoter Eddie Hearn says is “a 1966 moment”.
+It promises to be an incredible event if it happens – one which Joshua’s promoter Eddie Hearn says is “a 1966 moment”.
 He was of course referring back to England lifting the football World Cup some 55 years ago.

-Will Joshua ever fight Fury?
+Will Fury vs Joshua ever happen?

 As boxing fans we are sceptics by nature, but even we are growing more hopeful by the hour.